ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

 _&#8220;Thank you so much Ian&nbsp;Nelson, you were great to work with and a great guide in my first 6 months at FCA.
-You&#8217;ll be an asset in any future organisation you join.
-We&#8217;ll miss you big time.&#8221;_
+You’ll be an asset in any future organisation you join.
+We’ll miss you big time.&#8221;_

 &#8212; Alessio Bortone — Engineering Manager, Financial Conduct Authority